-This story was published on 2 November 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact email@example.com.
+This story was first published on 2 November 2018.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 A behavioural economics trial is being developed to help potential franchisees make a more informed decision before entering into a franchise agreement.

 Franchises provide opportunities for individuals and families to begin a business with the support of the franchisor’s brand, know-how and systems.
 Data indicates that franchises are more likely to be successful than stand-alone start-ups.

 The franchising sector has come under scrutiny recently with the Parliamentary Inquiry into the Operation and Effectiveness of the Franchising Code of Conduct examining the franchising sector in detail, including the adequacy of existing regulation.